bananaml/potassium/README.md

     return
 ```

-The `@app.async_handler()` decorated function runs a nonblocking job in the background, for tasks where results aren't expected to return clientside.
+The `@app.background()` decorated function runs a nonblocking job in the background, for tasks where results aren't expected to return clientside.
 It's on you to forward the data to wherever you please.
 Potassium supplies a `send_webhook()` helper function for POSTing data onward to a url, or you may add your own custom upload/pipeline code.

 When invoked, the client immediately returns a `{"success": true}` message.

-You may configure as many `@app.async_handler` functions as you'd like, with unique API routes.
+You may configure as many `@app.background` functions as you'd like, with unique API routes.

-Note: Banana serverless isn't perfectly stable running async_handler.
-You can use it, but concurrency may be weird.
+The `gpu=True` argument allows the background handler to access the prewarmed context value, and runs the child background thread as blocking.
+While the child thread is running, potassium will reject any other `gpu=True` handlers with a 423 Locked error, to ensure that there are no multithreading issues with CUDA.
+If set to `false`, the handler may be called at any time, but the context provided will be `None`. `gpu` defaults to `True`.

 ---